alexperlmutter/alexperlmutter.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Alex Perlmutter's research focuses on the unintended consequences of nicotine vaping.
+In his dissertation, he is developing a conceptual model of nicotine vaping's potential effects on cannabis and other substance initiation among adolescents as they age into young adulthood.
+He is incorporating state of the science estimation approaches in his work and hopes, which he hopes will add to knowledge about vaping and its potential harms.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_jan_22.pdf" "newtab" >}}CV{{< /staticref >}}.